 Our palate needed some re-education on everything about sake.
 I’ve always thought sake should be served warm but we learned a special tidbit from a Japanese girl who told us that warm sake is a sign of low quality.

-For a more professional sake advise, our blogger friend slash sake sommellier Natsuki Pimienta Kikuya wrote a more in-depth post at her blog.
+For a more professional sake advise, our blogger friend slash sake sommelier Natsuki Pimienta Kikuya wrote a more in-depth post at her blog.
 She is organising a sake charity event to support the Japan earthquake victims on Sept 20 at the Japanese embassy.
-RSVP to email@example.com.
+RSVP to firstname.lastname@example.org.

 Beyond the sushi and the sake wooziness, I stumbled upon a brochure from the Daiwa Foundation announcing its Foundation Art Prize which is open to all British artists who previously haven’t had any solo exhibition in Japan.
 The winning artist will receive a participation fee of 5000 pounds, travel and accommodation costs for a 7 day period in Japan plus assistance with introductions with key individuals in Japanese contemporary art.
 Open to all artists working in any medium.
 For more information check the Daiwa Foundation website.